bakbash/CryptoClustering/README.md

 ## Data Preparation

 ### Steps
-1- Normalize Data: Utilize StandardScaler() from scikit-learn to scale features for uniformity.
-2- DataFrame Creation: Construct a DataFrame with scaled data and set coin_id as the index.
+1- Normalize Data: Utilize StandardScaler() from scikit-learn to scale features for uniformity 2- DataFrame Creation: Construct a DataFrame with scaled data and set coin_id as the index.

 ## Dataset Details